hoangmnsd/gatsby-theme-amplify-cognito/theme/README.md

 4. Populate the userPoolId with the Pool Id found under 'General Settings', and userPoolWebClientId with the 'App client id' found under 'App clients'

+5. Populate the identityPoolId with the Id of the identity pool associated with your user pool.
+IF YOU WANT TO USE AWS SERVICE OBJECTS YOU WILL NEED TO SETUP AN IDENTITY POOL AND CONFIGURE THIS SETTING

-5. (Optional) Configure any paths that don't require authentication by populating doNotAuthenticate with an array of paths
+6. (Optional) Configure any paths that don't require authentication by populating doNotAuthenticate with an array of paths

-6. Each page is passed a prop of authState and authData which contain the details of the user session
+7. Each page is passed a prop of authState and authData which contain the details of the user session

-7. Use the components to create your page:
+8. Use the components to create your page:
     ```js
     import { SignIn, SignOut } from 'gatsby-theme-amplify-cognito';